 A: No it does not.
 Direct 2.0 does, but Direct+ only requires API credentials.

 A: There are two documentation sites.

 WADL is XML.
 We use JSON for developing and documenting our APIs.
 Instead of WADL, we provide Swagger JSON.
-Swagger files for customer-available products and capabilities can be found on the Resources tab of the documentation site:
+Swagger files for customer-available products and capabilities can be downloaded from each respective API pages of the documentation site.